Sunday, January 27, 2013

 Many of the exhibitors from yesterday's Trade Show, including local airport FBOs, educational institutions and local non-profit organizations, were again available to meet with visitors.
 Several new exhibitors, including Mark Ezro with his RC Edge 540, Alexandra Honey from Trans States Airlines, and an FAA air traffic controller added variety to the career specialists on hand to counsel interested youth.
 Special guest speaker Mr. Dave Desmond, Chief F/A-18 Test Pilot, Military Tactical Flight Operations at the Boeing Company, showed a dramatic video of military flight operations with the Hornet fighter and discussed military aviation career opportunities with an attentive audience.

 Special thanks to the Greater St. Louis Flight Instructors Association, Missouri Pilots Association and the exhibitors at this year's Trade Show - all of whom were gracious and generous with their time and talents.
-Here are some scenes from today's event:
+Here are some scenes from today's event.

 Bob Crandell from MO Pilots Association Gateway Chapter